LeoBlanchette/PuggosWorldSDK/README.md

 Please check it out.
 If you would like to contribute, please do.
 I welcome the help of enthusiastic and skilled modders.

 ![Tool Box Unturned Mod: Created with the help of PuggosWorldSDK, Unturned Modding Assistent](https://github.com/LeoBlanchette/PuggosWorldSDK/blob/main/Documentation/Images/11-crafting.png?raw=true)

+### After creating your mods, you must properly showcase them!

+See this other Unity project I've made just for that purpose: Unity 3d Model Showcase https://github.com/LeoBlanchette/Unity3dModelShowcase